needle-mirror/com.unity.xr.arfoundation/Documentation~/raycast-manager.md

 [!code-cs[ARRaycastManager_AddRaycast_screenPoint](../Runtime/AR/ARRaycastManager.cs#ARRaycastManager_AddRaycast_screenPoint)]

 When you create a new `ARRaycast`, ARFoundation creates a new GameObject with an `ARRaycast` component on it.
-You can optionally provide a prefab in the "Raycast Prefab" field that will be instantiated for each `ARRaycast`, which allows you to extend the default behavior of each `ARRaycast`.
+You can optionally provide a Prefab in the "Raycast Prefab" field that will be instantiated for each `ARRaycast`, which allows you to extend the default behavior of each `ARRaycast`.